ibrahimenesduran/phoenix-wp-bulk-sender/README.md

 ## About

-You will be able to easily get the data from the YOK - Council of Higher Education in Turkey - very easily, with this program.
+You will be able to send bulk messages on whatsapp web, with this program.

 ### Notice